 Indivar Dutta-Gupta is Co-Executive Director at the Georgetown Center on Poverty and Inequality where he works to develop and advance ideas that promote economic security and opportunity in the United States.
 His prior work includes positions as a consultant to foundations and nonprofits, at the Center on Budget and Policy Priorities, and with the U.S. House of Representatives Ways and Means Committee.
 Throughout his career, he has work to advance research and policy that advance social justice.

-Nicole Gill is the Executive Director of Tax March and Campaign Director at The Hub Project, where she works with coalitions to advance economic campaigns focused on helping working families.
-Most recently she organized the April 15 Tax March movement with more than 125,000 participants in more than 200 communities around the country.
+Nicole Gill is Senior Advisor to the President & CEO of Pathfinder International, an NGO that champions sexual and reproductive health and rights worldwide.
+Previously Nicole served as Executive Director of Tax March and Campaign Director at The Hub Project, where she worked with coalitions to advance economic campaigns focused on helping working families.
+Under her leadership Tax March held the largest progressive day of action on April 15, 2017 with the first-ever Tax March engaging 125,000 participants in more than 200 communities around the country.
 Prior to joining The Hub, Nicole was a vice president at SKDKnickerbocker where she oversaw communications campaigns for advocacy groups and coalitions.
-Nicole also worked for a number of years on SKDK’s paid media team, making political ads for candidates and referendums including New York Attorney General Eric Schneiderman and the campaigns to pass marriage equality in New York and Washington.

 Ezra Levin is the co-founder and Executive Director of the Indivisible Project, a D.C.-based nonprofit working to empower grassroots advocates to resist the Trump agenda through local, defensive congressional advocacy.
 Previously, Ezra worked as a poverty policy wonk and advocate.
 He’s served as CFED’s Associate Director of Federal Policy, Deputy Policy Director for Congressman Lloyd Doggett, and an AmeriCorps VISTA in the Homeless Services Division of the San Jose Housing Department.